South Carolina Truck Accident Lawyers

 What to Do If You’ve Been in an Accident with a Commercial Truck

-If you’ve been involved in an accident with an 18-wheeler, there are some steps you should take immediately to protect yourself and your potential claim.
+If you’ve been in an accident with an 18-wheeler, here are some steps you should take immediately to protect yourself and your potential claim:

-- Get medical attention: Even if you don’t think you’ve been injured, it’s very important to contact emergency medical services immediately.
+Get medical attention: Even if you don’t think you got hurt, contacting emergency medical services immediately is essential.
 Let them know your condition, the condition of any other vehicle occupants, the condition of the truck driver, and your location.
 An ambulance can transport any seriously injured people to a medical facility.

-- Get insurance information: Insurance for an over-the-road truck can be complex, so make sure and get all the info from the driver.
-There may be separate insurance for the driver, truck owner, freight broker, shipping company, or the owner of the cargo.
+Get insurance information: Insurance for an over-the-road truck can be complex, so make sure and get all the info from the driver.
+There may be separate insurance for the driver, truck owner, freight broker, shipping company, or cargo owner.

-- Document everything: If possible, begin the documentation process immediately.
-Start a written record of exactly what transpired, from the moment of the accident to the present.
-If you’re able, take photos of the truck, your vehicle, your injuries, the place of the accident, and anything you think might be pertinent to an investigation.
+Document everything: If possible, begin the documentation process immediately.
+Start a written record of exactly what transpired from the moment of the accident to the present.
+If possible, take photos of the truck, your vehicle, your injuries, the crash scene, and anything else you think might be pertinent to an investigation.
 This will help build a strong case for damage claims later on, if necessary.

-- Don’t talk about it: Do not speak about who was at fault for the accident.
-Even apologizing for the accident can be taken as claiming responsibility, so be sure to watch what you say to the truck driver or any authorities.
+Don’t talk about it: Do not discuss who was at fault for the accident.
+Even apologizing for the accident can be taken as claiming responsibility, so watch what you say to the truck driver or any other parties.

-- Gather paperwork: If a medical team treats you for injuries on-site or later on, ask for a report.
+Gather paperwork: If a medical team treats you for injuries on-site or later, ask for a report.
 If a police officer arrives to assist and starts investigating what happened, ask them for a copy of their findings.
-Again, this information can help you later on if you file an insurance claim for damages.
+Again, this information can help you later if you file an insurance claim for damages.

 Types of Trucking Accidents We Cover

-- Sideswipes: Because a semi-truck has no rearview mirror, the driver relies completely on side-view mirrors to see what’s behind or beside them.
-They’re trained to look in these mirrors often regardless of whether they’re changing lanes or not, so if you’ve been sideswiped by a large truck, there’s a good chance the driver wasn’t doing what they should have been.
+• Sideswipes:< Because a semi-truck has no rearview mirror, the driver relies completely on side-view mirrors to see what’s behind or beside them.
+They’re trained to look in these mirrors often regardless of whether they’re changing lanes, so if a large truck sideswiped you, there’s a good chance the driver wasn’t doing what they should have been.

-- Rear-ending: Trucks are tall vehicles.
+• Rear-ending: Trucks are tall vehicles.
 They can be up to 14 feet tall, and in many cases, the view of the road ahead is obstructed by the hood of the truck, leaving a large blind spot directly in front of the cab.
-If you’ve been rear-ended by a tractor-trailer, it’s likely the driver was following too closely for safety.
+If a tractor-trailer has rear-ended you, it’s likely the driver was following too closely for safety.

-- City street accidents: Once a truck leaves the highway, the chances of an accident can be compounded by the lack of space to maneuver or make turns on city streets, alleys, and byways.
+• City street accidents: Once a truck leaves the highway, the chances of an accident can be compounded by the lack of space to maneuver or turn on city streets, alleys, and byways.
 Though truck drivers are required to have training in maneuvering their vehicles safely in tight quarters, the lack of visibility from the driver’s seat means an accident may be just around the corner.

 Recoverable Damages From Trucking Accidents

 If you’ve been in an accident with a truck, you want a resolution fast.
 You want compensation for your injuries, pain and suffering, medical bills, and damage to your vehicle.
-A knowledgeable attorney from Evans Moore, LLC can help you get the compensation you deserve.
+A knowledgeable attorney from Evans Moore, LLC can help you get your deserved compensation.
 A claim for damages might include the following:

-- Medical bills: If you’ve been seriously injured, medical costs can pile up fast.
-A claim for damages will usually include compensation for emergency medical services, diagnostic testing, treatment, hospital stays, surgery fees, and rehabilitation or medication.
+• Medical bills: If you get seriously hurt, medical costs can pile up quickly.
+A damages claim usually includes compensation for emergency medical services, diagnostic testing, treatment, hospital stays, surgery fees, and rehabilitation or medication.

-- Lost wages: Being injured in an accident can have serious repercussions, not just regarding your health and safety, but for your job and those who depend on you.
-An experienced attorney can help you file a claim for compensation for the loss of your ability to work and to cover lost wages.
+• Lost wages: Being injured in an accident can have serious repercussions, not just regarding your health and safety, but for your job and those who depend on you.
+An experienced attorney can help you file a claim for compensation for losing your ability to work and cover lost wages.

-- Pain and suffering: Aside from the injuries to your person or damage to your property, the experience of an accident with a large truck can be devastating to your overall state of mind and well-being.
-A claim for pain and suffering is designed to compensate you for both mental and physical injuries you endured as a result of the traumatic experience of being in a trucking accident.
+• Pain and suffering: Aside from the injuries to your person or damage to your property, the experience of an accident with a large truck can devastate your overall state of mind and well-being.
+A claim for pain and suffering aims to compensate you for both mental and physical injuries you endured due to the traumatic experience of being in a trucking accident.

 Frequently Asked Questions